intel/ai-reference-models/docs/notebooks/low_precision_optimization/tensorflow/README.md

 | File/Folder | Description
 |:---                               |:---
 |format2json.py| A Translation Script to convert the result of benchmark from text format to JSON format.
-|local_banchmark.sh| A bash script to test the model banchmark (Throughput, Latency & Accuracy).
+|local_benchmark.sh| A bash script to test the model benchmark (Throughput, Latency & Accuracy).
 It is wrapper layer for launch_benchmark.py provided by Model Zoo for Intel(R) Architecture.
-|lpot_for_tensorflow.ipynb| A Jupyter notebook file for this tutorial.
+|inc_for_tensorflow.ipynb| A Jupyter notebook file for this tutorial.
-|lpot_quantize_model.py| A separated python script to quantize the FP32 model to INT8 by calling LPOT API.
+|inc_quantize_model.py| A python script to quantize the FP32 model to INT8 by calling Intel® Neural Compressor API.
 |requirements.txt| A PIP installation dependency file.
 List all of packages needed by this sample.
-|resnet50_v1.yaml| A default YAML file for LPOT.
+|resnet50_v1.yaml| A default YAML file for Intel® Neural Compressor.
 No update needed.
 |run_jupyter.sh| A script to start running Jupyter notebook.
 |tf_2012_val | A default folder to save the dataset.
 Put the TFRecord format dataset files into it.
-|tips.md| An addtional document for some tips of LPOT usage.
+|tips.md| An addtional document for some tips on Intel® Neural Compressor usage.
 |ut.sh| A Unit test script.
 The dataset should be saved in tf_2012_val folder befure users run the script.